newgene/bte-trapi-workspace/README.md

 # bte-trapi-workspace
-A npm workspace setup for local development environment with all biothings explorer nodejs packages
+A npm workspace setup for local development environment with all biothings explorer nodejs packages.

+Modified from an example setup here: https://github.com/Quramy/npm-ts-workspaces-example

 ### Get started

+Npm workspace feature requires npm 7+.
+It's recommended to use node v15+, which comes with npm v7.
+You may consider using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to install a newer version of node.

 ```
 git clone git@github.com:biothings/bte-trapi-workspace.git